 Taking a few moments to focus on the things you like about yourself can be a great way to cultivate a positive relationship with yourself.
 Journaling is a great tool to help you connect with your inner strengths and fortify your sense of self-worth.

 - Write down and reflect on a self-love affirmation each day.

 - As a part of your evening/night routine, write down one thing you were proud of yourself for accomplishing that day.

 - Start a journal entry focused on identifying your strengths, what makes you unique, and the personal achievements you’re most proud of.

 - Write a love letter or a thank-you note to yourself.

 Writing down your thoughts is an opportunity to acknowledge and appreciate all the qualities that make you unique and special.
 When you appreciate the positive things about yourself, you can more easily tap into your inner strength and self-confidence.

-Free list of 70 journaling prompts for self-love
+► Free Resource: 70 journaling prompts for self-love